The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-And last but not least, our user entity:
+And our user entity:

 package org.acme.security.webauthn;